Who is this for?

 backend/server.js

-// Verify payment after success callback
+// Verify payment status after success callback

-app.post('/api/verify-payment', async (req, res) => {
+app.get("/status", async (req, res) => {

 try {